Fractional Brownian motion with Hurst index $H=0$ and the Gaussian Unitary Ensemble: Macroscopic regime

-converges in distribution to the right-hand side of \eqref{chebydist} as $N \to \infty$.
-The main technical part of our proof of \eqref{chebydist} consists in showing that the other terms appearing in \eqref{insertcoeffs} and \eqref{insertcoeffs2} do not contribute in the limit $N \to \infty$.
+converges in distribution to the RHS of (\ref{chebydist}) as $N \to \infty$.
+The main technical part of our proof of (\ref{chebydist}) consists in showing that the other terms appearing in (\ref {insertcoeffs}) and~(\ref{insertcoeffs2}) do not contribute in the limit $N \to\infty$.
 All such terms that appear are of the form

-and by definition of the test function $r^{\pm}_{k}(x)$, they are non-zero only when an eigenvalue $x_{j}$ lies outside the bulk of the limiting spectrum $[-1,1]$.
-Intuitively this is a rare event and we show below that in fact $\mathbb{E}|A^{\pm}_{k,N}| \to 0$ as $N \to \infty$.
-We note in passing that the regularity of the test functions $r^{\pm}_{k}(x)$ lies outside the best known $C^{1/2+\epsilon}$ threshold in \cite{SW13}, due to the singularities at the spectral edges.
+and by definition of the test function $r^{\pm}_{k}(x)$, they are nonzero only when an eigenvalue $x_{j}$ lies outside the bulk of the limiting spectrum $[-1,1]$.
+Intuitively, this is a rare event and we show below that in fact $\mathbb{E}|A^{\pm}_{k,N}| \to0$ as $N \to \infty$.
+We note in passing that the regularity of the test functions $r^{\pm}_{k}(x)$ lies outside the best known $C^{1/2+\varepsilon}$ threshold in \cite{SW13}, due to the singularities at the spectral edges.